 This scary monster got quite complicated.
 The head would hide inside his body.
 When filled with air, it would appear, first raising in the tube, then lifting the entire creature to the surface, where it would release a bunch of bubbles, and sink back down again.

 This character operated exactly like the pirate chest in my kidhood aquarium.
 I also added a subtle feature that made the eyes open and close.
 This figure rested on the bottom, and never rose.

 This crazy critter turned into a sort of Cthulhu.
 That wasn’t intentional.
 It was, more or less, just a doodle.
 Nonetheless, it became the model for a head I drew, years later, as a variation for the Outer Space Men.

-Alas, this drawing, which I rather liked, is lost.
-What you see here was reconstructed from sections of several colored slides.
+Alas, the final colored drawing, which I rather liked, is lost.
+The image that you see below was reconstructed from sections of several colored slides.

 The variation below, demonstrates the possibility of including dramatic lighting.
 Such trickery was ahead of its time a quarter century ago.
 I thought it made the creature more exciting.
 Today, it would be much easier to do.

 Last of all, we come to the video tape.
 Because showing this item with water was so impractical, the video tape would be all important.
 This was always one of my favorite tapes.
 And the original version was posted on You Tube for many years.
 A year ago someone complained.
 So, I removed it.
 Originally, it included four minutes of the Bride of Frankenstein.
 Now, only 20 seconds remain, cutting the video down to two and a half minutes, most of which is original new footage, filmed when I was making the Sculpey models, 27 years ago.